Computational relative entropy: Complexity-limited entanglement theory

 as for any operation $\Phi \in \mathrm{PPT}(\calH\otimes\calK; G)$, there exists an operation $\calT_2 \circ \Phi\in\overline{\mathrm{PPT}}(\calH \otimes \calK; G + C_2)$ with the same performance.
 The lower bound follows because $\overline{\mathrm{PPT}}(\calH\otimes\calK;G) \subseteq \mathrm{PPT}(\calH\otimes\calK;G)$.

 Note now that we can implement a 2-design twirl by sampling a uniformly random Clifford operator and implementing it.
 The application of any local Clifford $U\otimes U^{*}$ to $\phi^{\otimes m}$ has gate complexity $O(m^2)$~\cite{gottesman1998theory,dehaene2003clifford}.
-Moreover, the channel implementing the convex combination $\calT_2$ has polynomial gate complexity as well: it is sufficient to sample a Clifford operation uniformly at random, which can be done efficiently (see e.g. Ref.~\cite{berg2021simplemethodsamplingrandom}), and then apply to the the state $\rho_{\tilde{\Lambda}}$.
+Moreover, the channel implementing the convex combination $\calT_2$ has polynomial gate complexity as well: it is sufficient to sample a Clifford operation uniformly at random, which can be done efficiently (see, e.g., Ref.~\cite{berg2021simplemethodsamplingrandom}), and then apply to the the state $\rho_{\tilde{\Lambda}}$.
 We thus have $C_2 \leq \poly(m)$.
 As the number of distillable ebits can never exceed $\log d$ for input dimension $d$, we finally obtain $C_2 \leq \poly(\log d)$.
+Combining the two results, we get the desired Proposition. \end{proof}